fyfirman/fyfirman/README.md

 - 🔭 I’m currently working as a **freelancer** too.
 Looking for some money to buy cup a coffee.

-- 🌱 I’m currently focus learning on **React Native, React.js, Gatsby.js, and Devops things.**
+- 🌱 I’m currently focus learning on **React Native, React.js, and Gatsby.js.**

 - ⚡ But sometimes i got project that use **Laravel and jQuery.**